How does your wholesale matchmaking service stack up?

 • We’re being passive in our communications with retailer, waiting for them to come to us.
 Part of that is confidence.
 Part of that is time.
 And part of that is organization.

-Team LBC has poured our hearts + souls into this project and we’ve welcomed almost 300 members in early months of the program.
+Team LBC has poured our hearts + souls into this project and we’ve welcomed more than 300 members in early months of the program.
 And while I do believe that I have the prettiest baby in all the land, I concede that I do not have the only baby in the land.
 I’m often asked what makes Wholesale Matchmaker so unique and I thought I’d pull back the curtain and bit and share why I’m so confident of the power that Wholesale Matchmaker delivers for moving your business forward.

 If you’re a maker or product designer in search of a matchmaking service to tag into the ring and help you connect with new stores, then these are the questions I’d be asking any potential service providers in order to ensure that they’re the best fit for your business.